 The Charity Commission has provided a specific definition for "reserves" as "that part of a charity's unrestricted funds that is freely available to spend on any of the charity's purposes.
-This definition excludes restricted income funds and endowment funds, although holding such funds may influence a charity's reserves policy.
+This definition excludes restructed income funds and endowment funds, although holding such funds may influence charity's reserves policy.
+Reserves will also normally exclude tangible fixed assets held for the charity's reserves policy.
 Reserves will also normally exclude tangible fixed assets held for the charity's use and amounts designated for essential future spending."

-This definition is intended to provide the charity with a way of identifying those reserves that are readily available in relatively liquid form if required by the charity.
+This definiton is intended to provide the charity with a way of identifying those reserves that are readily available in relatively liquid form if required by the charity.
 For XYZ charity free reserves which are necessary for operational matters are also provided by external bank borrowings and significant advance payments by service users.
 The free reserves of XYZ charity for which a policy is needed are represented by unrestricted general funds of the charity and exclude both the restricted funds held and funds that have been designated by the trustees, the latter including a Tangible Fixed Asset Fund representing the net book value of tangible fixed assets held at the balance sheet date.
 The reserves held by the charity's subsidiary are not immediately available for application hence are not considered to form part of the charity's free reserves.

-It is recognised that charities are under a general duty to apply charity funds within a reasonable time of their receipt subject to any specified rules in the governing document, although there are no such requirements in XYZ's memorandum and articles of association.
+It is recognised that the charities are under a general duty to apply charity funds within a reasonable time of their receipt subject to any specified rules in the governing document, although there are no such requirements in XYZ's memorandum and articles of association.
 Similarly, whilst the Charity Commission requirements only require consideration of free reserves, it would be inappropriate to not apply restricted funds within a reasonable time period.
-For XYZ Charity this is not relevant as restricted funds represent major projects funded by third parties and typically funds are expended over the period of the funding agreement or are donations made for specific campaigns hence are utilised during the timeframe of the relevant project.
+For XYZ Charity this is not relevant as restructed funds represent major projects funded by third parties and typically funds are expended over the period of the funding agreement or are donations made for specific campaigns hence are utilised during the timeframe of the relevant project.